+- General:

+- General format automatically applies formatting to cell values.

+- Number:

-- General: General format automatically applies formatting to cell values. - Number: - Using the arrows you can specify how many decimals to display.
+- Using the arrows you can specify how many decimals to display.
 You can also set the symbol to separate decimals from whole numbers. - Check the box 'Use 1000 Separator' to separate every 3 digits.
-You can set which symbol is used to separate digits. - Check 'Use Currency Symbols' to have the currency sign appear in front of the number. - Check 'Append Percent Sign' to have the symbol '%' appear after the number. - Check 'Blank When Zero' to leave the cell(s) blank if the value is zero. - Check 'Show '-' Symbol' to have a negative sign display in front of the number if it is negative. - Check 'Show Parenthesis' to put () around the number if it is negative. - Selecting a color will make the number that color if it is negative. - Date: - From the menu select the time/date format.
-(Ex.
-MM-yy will display a date as 'Jun-97'). - Text: Text format does not apply formatting to cell values.
+You can set which symbol is used to separate digits. - Check 'Use Currency Symbols' to have the currency sign appear in front of the number. - Check 'Append Percent Sign' to have the symbol '%' appear after the number. - Check 'Blank When Zero' to leave the cell(s) blank if the value is zero. - Check 'Show '-' Symbol' to have a negative sign display in front of the number if it is negative. - Check 'Show Parenthesis' to put () around the number if it is negative. - \circ Selecting a color will make the number that color if it is negative.